sfriedowitz/PolyFields.jl/README.md

 ## TODO

+* Add test set for core components of package
 * Add plotting tools for system and field output
-* GCE performance and stability
+* GCE performance and stability (may not work currently)
 * Add FDDD2 crystal systems, more generic format for basis construction